cheqd/learn/overview/introduction-to-decentralised-identity/README.md

 #### 5. **Decentralised trust:** Verifier trust the issuer's signature in the data received

-As mentioned in Step 2, the Credential that the holder presented to the verifier contained the signing keys and digital signature of the issuer.&#x20;
+As mentioned in Step 2, the Credential that the holder presented to the verifier contained the signing keys and digital signature of the issuer.

-Using the blockchain, and a process called DID Resolution, the verifier is able to check whether the signature and signing keys in the data received, correlates with what is published in the issuer's DID Document.&#x20;
+Using the blockchain, and a process called DID Resolution, the verifier is able to check whether the signature and signing keys in the data received, correlates with what is published in the issuer's DID Document.

 The verifier may also check the schema referenced in the credential, to check that all the correct attributes are present, and to also make it easier for the verifier to receive similar Credentials in the future, given there may be a common format.